A Lammas Ritual Guide for Modern Witches

 If you’re feeling extra festive, make a traditional Lammas loaf of bread.
-It’s a symbol of the traditional grain harvest of our ancestors and is a lot easier than you might think.
-Apple cider, potato and root vegetable dishes are also great seasonal selections.
-If your community would like to participate, you can do this lovely Lammas Harvest Ritual with them as well.
+It’s an homage to the grain harvest of our ancestors plus it’s a lot easier to make than you might think.
+Apple cider, potatoes, and root vegetable dishes are also great seasonal selections.
+If you have a strong local community, you can do this lovely Lammas Harvest Ritual with them.

 Take a walk to your local farmer’s market

 of your bountiful produce.
-Be mindful and attentive to the energy of the plant, and make sure to say a thank you.
+Be mindful and attentive to the energy of the plant, and make sure to say thank you.
 If you don’t have access to a garden, local farmer’s markets are great.
-Connect with the people who’ve planted, tended and harvested the food.
-And have appreciation for the great cycle of life and how it sustains us all.
+Connect with the people who’ve planted, tended, and harvested the food.
+Be sure to take a moment of appreciation for the great cycle of life and how it sustains us all.

 Abundance and gratitude meditation

 Lammas begins the slow descent into the darker half of our year.
 It’s the time when we begin to slow down and turn inward.
 If you don’t have a consistent meditation practice I encourage you to start small.